mozilla/hashitalk2015/README.md

 # Team Hint
 * A Great Intro to 'Gamedays' (The Way to Make Apps and Teams More Resilient by Dylan Richard): https://www.youtube.com/watch?v=LCZT_Q3z520

+# A hint from @rhelmer
+ABCD:  ALWAYS BE CHECKING DATADOG